 - Height: 6’3 1/8″

 - Hand: 10″

 Ed Ingram Scouting Report

 Off the field, there is quite a bit to discuss with Ingram.
 However, we’ll get to that later.
 On the field, he’s a steady player when he’s available.
-He’s been a starter on the LSU offensive line for the better part of four years, with some of his strongest play coming during the 2020 season.
+He’s been a starter on the LSU offensive line for the better part of five years, with some of his strongest play coming during the 2020 and 2021 seasons.

-The LSU offense struggled to find consistency last season, but Ingram was a lone bright spot.
-The LSU OG didn’t earn any all-conference accolades, but he did provide stability for the most important unit.
-He’ll look to have a similar impact in 2021, using the traits listed below.
+The LSU offense has struggled to find consistency recently, but Ingram was a lone bright spot down the stretch.
+The LSU G provided stability for the most important unit, and he earned All-SEC recognition in 2021, using the traits listed below.
 Ingram appears to be a viable NFL Draft prospect, but can he challenge for a spot in the early rounds?

 Ingram’s athletic profile

 Athleticism matters for every position.
 Generally, there’s a baseline threshold that players have to meet if they want to be considered for starting jobs in the future.
 Having said this, elite athleticism matters for some positions more than others.